You can get an unlimited data plan from £15/month, allowing you to download as much as you like. Compare the UK’s best unlimited data SIM cards.

 See deal

-If you have an unlimited data plan with 4 Xtra benefits, you’ll also be able to use up to 25GB of data per month when travelling abroad as part of Vodafone Global Roaming.
+If you choose a Euro Roam or Global Roam plan, you’ll be able to use up to 25GB data per month when travelling abroad as part of Vodafone Global Roaming.

 Price Fair Use Speed Limits Network